 The Battle of Hamburger Hill was one of the bloodiest battles of the Vietnam War.
 One man began his deployment by performing a reconnaissance mission on the hill, and the experience left him with PTSD.
 Over the last 40 years, he’s been healing through his gardens.

 Chuck Newhall III is 74 years old, and resides in Maryland.
-When he was 21, he was deployed to Vietnam from 1968 until 1969.
+When he was 21, he was deployed to Vietnam from 1968 to 1969.

-Newhall had been a basic training officer, and had volunteered to go to Vietnam five times.
-Eventually, he would receive his orders to go.
+Newhall had been a basic training officer and had volunteered to go to Vietnam five times.
+Eventually, he received his orders to go.

 After just one week in the country, he was on a reconnaissance mission on Hamburger Hill.